 - in 2016, contributions increased by 43% over 2015, with over $168 million donated.

 - In 2017, online donations rose exponentially to over $300 million.

-Not too shabby for such a young holiday — especially a holiday that only three years ago 82 percent of folks had never heard of.
+Not too shabby for such a young holiday — especially a holiday that only four years ago 82 percent of folks had never heard of.

 If you work in the nonprofit sector, Giving Tuesday can help dramatically increase the success of your annual drives.
-You should continue to host campaigns throughout the year, but as Giving Tuesday approaches, tailor your message and bring in more donations than you normally would during the busy holiday season.
+You should continue to host campaigns throughout the year, but as Giving Tuesday approaches, tailoring your message can help bring in more donations than normal during this busy holiday season.

 - Partner with other nonprofits to help raise awareness of this incredibly important holiday.